 And though such beliefs have been safely stowed away as nothing more than mere myths today, the question hasn’t quite stopped doing the rounds just yet.

-So, what does research and science have to tell us?
+So, what do research and science have to tell us?

 Does sex the previous night have any bearing at all on the field the next day?